Both Alan Turing and Harvey Milk were music lovers.

-Harvey also was crazy about Broadway musicals, which is not surprising since they are a tribute to Opera.
-Harvey’s favorite musical was Man of La Mancha, a tribute to Cervantes Don Quixote.
-But he also makes allusions to Guys and Dolls and The King and I. His famous “and you and you and you” may allude both to So Long Farewell from Sound of Music at to the Good Morning song in Singin’ in the Rain.
+Harvey also was crazy about Broadway musicals, which is not surprising since they are an homage to Opera.
+Harvey’s favorite musical was Man of La Mancha, a tribute to Cervantes’ Don Quixote.
+But he also makes allusions to Guys and Dolls and The King and I. His famous “and you and you and you” may allude both to So Long Farewell from Sound of Music and to the Good Morning song in Singin’ in the Rain.
 Likewise Leonard Bernstein and Stephen Sondheim are/were important gay figures in this arena.

 Like many gay men of his time, he enjoyed The Rolling Stones as well.
-According to his biography, however, he got irritated when neighbours played Jefferson Airplane too loud,and he serendated his last major boyfriend, Doug Franks, with “As Time Goes By” from Casablanca.
+According to his biography, however, he got irritated when neighbours played San Francisco based Jefferson Airplane (now Starship) too loud.
+Harvey also serenaded his last major boyfriend, Doug Franks, with “As Time Goes By” from Casablanca.

 Harvey also told his relatives how sad he was he could not come back to Long Island for Passover because he loved singing at seders.

-In this novel series, music is used as a vehicle of healing.
-In all difficult moments experienced by Harvey and Alan, there is a built-in songtrack to help them get through, and many scenes of the novel series involve them enjoying music together.
+In the Harvey and Alan writings music is used as a vehicle of healing.
+In all difficult moments experienced by Harvey and Alan, there is a built-in songtrack to help them get through, and many scenes involve them enjoying music together.

 And of course, Harvey and Alan make beautiful music in other ways too.
 It is the same energy, expressed in a varied form.